RodrigoTomeES/react-jsx-html-comments/README.md

 });
 ```

-This solution is an update of [optimalisatie](https://github.com/optimalisatie)'s code, you can see the original code [here](https://github.com/optimalisatie/react-jsx-html-comments)
+This solution is a migration of the code from [optimalisatie](https://github.com/optimalisatie) to the new Custom Elements API V1 that does **NOT** require polyfill, you can see the original code [here](https://github.com/optimalisatie/react-jsx-html-comments).